OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     If you connect to our Wi-Fi service through another network, such as one provided in a hotel, airport or other venue, any information collected from your use of that network could be subject to either the AT&T policy or the venue policy, and sometimes both.
-The same thing applies if you connect to our network through your employer\\'s corporate network, or any network operated by a non-AT&T company.
+The same thing applies if you connect to our network through your employer's corporate network, or any network operated by a non-AT&T company.

     ' + '

-    We think it\\'s a great idea to take a look at the privacy policies of any companies you do business with to learn how they use your information.
+    We think it's a great idea to take a look at the privacy policies of any companies you do business with to learn how they use your information.

 ' + '6.
 What about business customers?